 Git Tree Compare

-This Visual Studio Code extension helps you compare your working tree against a branch, tag, or commit in a natural folder tree structure.
+This Visual Studio Code extension helps you compare your working tree against a branch, tag, or commit in a natural folder tree structure or a flat list.

 It is perfect for keeping an eye on what your pull request will look like, a pull request preview one could say.
 You don't have to leave your editor at all anymore!